AdaCore/spark2014/docs/lrm/source/declarations-and-types.rst

    non-preelaborable subtype declaration shall not be denoted in Global, Depends, Initializes or Refined_State aspects.
-[This means that non-preelaborable subtypes are not taken into account in determining and checking dependency relations.
-This may change in the future to facilitate a more in depth and complete analysis.]
+[This means that non-preelaborable subtypes are not taken into account in determining and checking dependency relations.]

 .. _etu-types_and_subtypes: